 Inclusions:

-📍 Transfer from Kota Kinabalu City to Kinabalu National Park: (85KM) 1.5 hours Botanical Gardens walk time up to: 2 hours
+πŸ“ Transfer from Kota Kinabalu City to Kinabalu National Park: (85KM) 1.5 hours / Botanical Gardens walk time up to: 2 hours

 Featuring some of the most important biological diversities in the world and being the 20th most prominent points, climbing Mt Kinabalu is the highlight of many.
 This massive granodiorite mountain is an impressive climb and achieved with a steady focus and determination.

-13:00 Take a buffet lunch at the Balsam Café in the park before checking in to the National Park Lodge (check in time is 1400).
+13:00 Enjoy lunch at a local restaurant before checking in to the National Park Lodge (check-in time is 1400).
 On arrival, the Guide will assist with National Park Registration and Mountain Guide allocation for the following day.

-This afternoon at leisure to wander the trails in the park.
-A simple local Dinner is included at the Balsam Café.
+This afternoon, enjoy leisure time to explore the park trails.
+A simple local dinner will be provided at the Balsam Café.

 Inclusions: